The Sun's Supergranulation: Observational characterization

-The scale-by-scale distribution of magnetic energy and the power spectrum of magnetic fields in the quiet photosphere are other important quantities to look at, as they may give us some clues on the type of MHD physics at work in the subgranulation to supergranulation range.
-Based on various types of analysis (structure statistics, wavelets, etc.), several authors have notably argued that solar magnetic fields, from the global solar scales to the smallest scales available to observations, may have a fractal or multifractal structure \citep{lawrence95,komm95,nesme96,meunier99,janssen03,stenflo02, stenflo03a,stenflo03b,abramenko05}.
+The scale-by-scale distribution of magnetic energy and the power spectrum of magnetic fields in the quiet photosphere may also give us clues on MHD dynamics in the subgranulation to supergranulation range.
+Several authors have notably argued that solar magnetic fields, from the global solar scales to the smallest scales available to observations, may have a fractal or multifractal structure \citep{lawrence95,komm95,nesme96,meunier99,janssen03,stenflo02, stenflo03a,stenflo03b,abramenko05}.

-Explicit studies of the power spectrum of the quiet Sun are currently limited to the range 1--100~Mm and to the line-of-sight component of the magnetic field.
-Most spectra available in literature have been obtained from either ground-based observations or SOHO/MDI magnetograms.
-We have been unable to find any study of the magnetic power spectrum of the quiet Sun covering scales well below 1~Mm, at which internetwork fields can now be detected with Hinode.
+Studies of the magnetic power spectrum of the quiet Sun are currently mostly limited to the line-of-sight component of the magnetic field.
+Most spectra available in literature have been obtained from either ground-based observations, SOHO / MDI and Hinode magnetograms.
+The power spectrum of magnetic energy at scales below 1~Mm has recently been studied by \cite{stenflo12}, \cite{katsukawa_orozco12} and \cite{danilovic16} using Hinode/SOT data.
+These different studies find a rather slow decay of the magnetic energy ($\sim k^{-0.7}$--$k^{-1.4}$) at subgranulation scales suggestive of vigorous magnetic dynamics at such scales.
+At the larger scales of most interest here, the magnetic power spectrum is rather flat, but shows a maximum in the meso to supergranulation-scale range.
+The spectrum appears to have a relatively shallow negative slope below 10--20~Mm, \cite[e.g.,][]{lee97,abramenko01,harvey07,mcateer09,longcope09}.
+There have unfortunately been very few studies of supergranulation-scale magnetic fields with SDO/HMI so far.
+A raw comparison of Hinode/SOT, SOHO/MDI and SDO/HMI magnetic spectra obtained in this range of scale has been made by \cite{abramenko11}.

-At scales below 10~Mm, the magnetic power spectrum of the quiet photosphere has been found to be rather flat and decreasing with decreasing scales.
-Scalings in that mesoscale interval range from $k^{-1}$ to $k^{-1.4}$ \citep{lee97,abramenko01,harvey07,mcateer09,longcope09}.
-At scales larger than 10~Mm, a slightly positive flat slope $\sim k^{1.3}-k^{0}$ has been reported by several authors \citep{lee97,abramenko01,longcope09}.